How to set up an email campaign

 2. Visual editor

-Note: as with the page editor, you can click on any element to edit it.
+Note: As with the page editor, you can click on any element to edit it.

 Configuring sending delays